falenn/spark-delta-intro/README.md

-need to add svc config for NodePort to Minio. need to add svc to nodePort 30900 and then to KIND k8s up checkout https://faun.pub/what-is-minio-and-how-to-configure-it-in-kubernetes-18072ac80fb2
+need to add svc config for NodePort to Minio. need to add svc to nodePort 30900 and then to KIND k8s up checkout https://faun.pub/what-is-minio-and-how-to-configure-it-in-kubernetes-18072ac80fb2 need to research storage / install choice for Minio.
+Is it possible to install as statefulset / bare metal volumes?
+Is on Ceph going to slow it down?
+Other options just for Minio storage performance.